Anthony Scaramucci Joins Diamond Lake Minerals As Strategic Advisor

 In 2022, Scaramucci was recognized as the #47 Influencer in Crypto and Blockchain by Cointelegraph, a testament to his forward-thinking vision.
 His impact extends beyond the financial world, as he was ranked #85 in Worth Magazine's Power 100: The 100 Most Powerful People in Global Finance in 2016.
 In 2011, he received Ernst & Young's New York Financial Services "Entrepreneur of the Year" Award.
 Scaramucci is a member of the Council on Foreign Relations (CFR) and serves as a board member of the Federal Enforcement Homeland Security Foundation.
 He is also an accomplished author with five books to his name.

 "I cannot begin to explain how important and incredible it is to have Mr. Anthony Scaramucci join our Diamond Lake Minerals Advisory Board.
 Not only is Anthony a dear friend, he is someone I highly admire and respect.
-He is one of the hardest working professionals I have ever met, yet also one of the kindest and most accessible as well.” said Brian J. Esposito, CEO of DLMI.“Having someone as esteemed, credible, and seasoned in business, finance, and technology as Anthony supporting our vision, speaks volumes for the direction we are taking this wonderful entity, and together we will correctly pave the way for future companies to follow."
+He is one of the hardest working professionals I have ever met, yet also one of the kindest and most accessible as well," stated Brian J. Esposito, CEO of DLMI.
+"Having someone as esteemed, credible, and seasoned in business, finance, and technology as Anthony supporting our vision, speaks volumes for the direction we are taking this wonderful entity and together we will correctly pave the way for future companies to follow."

 About Diamond Lake Minerals, Inc.

-Founded in Utah in 1954 Diamond Lake Minerals, Inc. (OTC: DLMI) is a Multi-Strategy Operating Company that specializes in the development and support of digital assets and SEC-registered security tokens.
-Our goal is to responsibly innovate and develop valuable traditional businesses and successfully combine them with the future of money, and digital assets.
-Our mission is to bring back to the public markets timeless business principles that are focused on healthy sustainable growth, and strong earnings that generate yields combined in a modern digital world creating value for our stakeholders.
-DLMI is positioning itself as an industry-agnostic leader in the digital asset and security token space.
+Founded in Utah in 1954 Diamond Lake Minerals, Inc. (OTC: DLMI ) is a Multi Strategy Operating Company that specializes in the development and support of digital assets and SEC-registered security tokens.
+Our goal is to responsibly innovate and develop valuable traditional businesses and successfully combine them with the future of money, digital assets.
+Our mission is to bring back to the public markets timeless business principles that are focused on healthy sustainable growth, strong earnings that generate yields combined in a modern digital world creating value for our stakeholders.
+DLMI is positioning itself as an industry agnostic leader in the digital asset and security token space.

 Safe Harbor Statement